yuejiangw/226wyj.github.io/pages/about.md

 Hi, there.

-My name is WU Yuejiang, a SWE at [Indeed, inc](https://www.indeed.com/).
+My name is Yuejiang Wu, currently a software engineer at [Indeed, inc](https://www.indeed.com/).

+My major is computer science, I got my Bachelor's degree at [NEU](https://www.neu.edu.cn/) and Master's degree at [NYU](https://www.nyu.edu/).

-I admire the art of elegant coding, and I'm trying my best to become a better software engineer.
+I admire the art of elegant coding, and I'm trying my best to become a better SWE.

 Although I'm a slow walker, but I never walk backwards.